github/vscode-codeql/CONTRIBUTING.md

 Before running any of the launch commands, be sure to have run the `build` command to ensure that the JavaScript is compiled and the resources are copied to the proper location.

-We recommend that you keep `npm run watch` running in the backgound and you only need to re-run `npm run build` in the following situations:
+We recommend that you keep `npm run watch` running in the background and you only need to re-run `npm run build` in the following situations:

 1. on first checkout
 2. whenever any of the non-TypeScript resources have changed